compunova/kozinaki/README.md

 Remove disk          | volume-detach |  +  | in progress       |  +  |

-# Support
+# Kozinaki support

-We are glad to offer support on the best effort basis via kozinaki@compu-nova.com and Skype @ compu-nova, in return we will ask you to register your installation using a form on http://www.compu-nova.com/kozinaki.
+We are glad to help with any issues that you have with Kozinaki via kozinaki@compu-nova.com and Skype @ compu-nova.

-# Deployment and Operations
+# Documentation

 Please see https://github.com/compunova/kozinaki/wiki